-Dr. Kathryn Whitehead is an Assistant Professor in the Departments of Chemical Engineering and Biomedical Engineering at Carnegie Mellon University (CMU).
+Dr. Kathryn A. Whitehead is an Associate Professor and Dean’s Career Fellow in the Departments of Chemical Engineering and Biomedical Engineering (courtesy) at Carnegie Mellon University.
+Her lab develops RNA and protein drug delivery systems and has a long-term goal of predicting the behavior of delivery materials in humans.

 A list of Dr. Whitehead’s publications can be found here.